Ovilia/blog/_posts/2014-07-30-04-more-about-css-position.md

 ---
-title: 04 - More about CSS
+title: 04 - More about CSS Position
-time: 2014.07.30 17:53:00
+time: 2014.07.30 20:09:27
 layout: post
 tags:
 - Web-Design
 - Tutorial
 - CSS
 series: Dive into Web Front-End Programming
-excerpt: relative, absolute, fixed are three most frequently used CSS `position` values.
+excerpt: <code>relative</code>, <code>absolute</code>, <code>fixed</code> are three most frequently used CSS `position` values.
 Even if you think you know them already, this post may surprise you.
 ---

 # CSS `position`